somilg050/ship-that-bot/README.md

 # ShipThatBot

-**Welcome to ShipThatBot, the premier solution for launching AI chatbots swiftly and efficiently.**
+**Welcome to ShipThatBot, the open-source solution for launching AI chatbots swiftly and efficiently.**

 **Next.js boilerplate code to build an AI chatbot in hours, not days.**